JanuszMeylahn/januszmeylahn.github.io/_pages/cv.md

 Service and leadership
 ======
+* Reviewer for:
-* Regular reviewer for the Journal of Physics A and Journal of Physics: Complexity
+..* Journal of Physics A
+..* Journal of Physics: Complexity
 * Organizer of the Leiden Complex Networks Network (LCN2) from 2017-2019
 * Organizer of the Dutch Institute of Emergent Phenomena bi-monthly Seminar
 * Organizer of the Dutch Institute of Emergent Phenomena bi-monthly Journal Club